kevinoh45TuD/pp2_card_games/README.md

 ![Picture of no scores](/assets/doc-media/pp2-docs-nohighscore.png)

+The purpose of this feature was to give players a reason for playing the game multiple times, they may try get a better score than before.

 ### Restart / Quit

 At any point during a game of match the user may either restart or quit the game.